Import student and parent data

 The following concepts, which pertain to the functionality of the Flex Importer, are important to understand:

 - The Flex Importer can create multiple constituent records from one row of data.
-In the context of a SIS system, if the student and both parents are in one row of data, the Flex Importer can add three separate constituents (one for each person) from that one row of data.
+In the context of an SIS system, if the data for the student and both parents is contained in one row of data, the Flex Importer can add three separate constituents (one for each person) from that one row of data.